Background image

 Nia's Story

-Growing up in Perth, Nia Jerwood’s family emigrated to Australia from Wales when she was three years old.
+Nia Jerwood grew up in Perth after her family emigrated to Australia from Wales when she was three years old.

-Nia was born into a long line of sailing success, Nick, a 2018 Viper 640 World Champion and World Champion in the Flying Fifteen class and Janet, a 2017 F15 National Champion.
+Nia was born into a long line of sailing success – Nick is the 2018 Viper 640 world champion and world champion in the Flying Fifteen class and Janet the 2017 F15 national champion.
 Together, Nick and Janet also won the 2005 Flying Fifteen World Championships in New Zealand.

 Nia’s brother, Matt is also an elite sailor, teaming up with Nick during their 2018 Viper 640 World Championship win.